DmitriiNikonorov/helm-dev-ext/README.md

 # Helm Dev Extension

 Helm Dev is the VSCode extension for developing helm charts.
-It includes its own snippets as well as suggestions from Helm Intellisense extension and snippets from istio-snippets extension.
+It includes useful snippets for helm chart developers

 ## Installation